BogartDME/hml-css-code-refactoring/README.md

 - Used classes to eliminate repetitive code
 - Established a concise, descriptive title to increase site visibility in search engines

+## Visuals

+The website should appear as such when opened in Google Chrome:

 ## Usage

 Refactoring the html and css to ensure dry is applied, the site structure flows, and alts were applied to images.